status26/riselocal/content/about/testimonials/doodycalls.md

 noindex = "true"

 +++
-Mike is excellent to work with for website design and SEO.
-We hired him in January of 2010 to create a website, blog and manage our SEO.
-We saw results immediately.
-If you want to drive business to your website, and rank high on the web, Mike and his team are the people to hire!
+If you want to drive business to your website, and rank high on the web, Rise Local is the company to hire!

 <!--more-->